bologer/anycomment.io/readme.txt

 > Logic behind plugin stays the same, we even added a few improvements and fixes, hope you like the change.

 **Enhancements:**
+* Comments rewritten to React!
 * Post author now has "Author" badge in comments section, #45
 * All assets are now minified (css, js) = faster load time
 * Now possible to see number of likes per comment (`/wp-admin/edit-comments.php`) & user (`/wp-admin/users.php`), #43
 * All settings moved to dashboard tabs (pages are still available, no worries), #38
-* Mark new comment to be moderated or approve immediately, #50
+* Mark new comment to be moderated first or be approved immediately, #50
 * Ability to choose whether to show social profile URL in comments (when show is chosen, mini social icon in the bottom right corner will be clickable), #51
+* Added new column "Social URL" in `users.php` which displays user's social profile URL

 **Fixes:**
 * Fixed issue when long texts were overflowing maximum with of the comment
 * Fixed issue when it was not possible to disabled footer copyright ("Thanks" option in admin), #46
+* Fixed issue when first & last name was not recorded in user profile

 = 0.0.33 – 16.07.2018 =
 * Fixed problem with array syntax support on PHP version 5.5, #49